evoxtorm/watermill_examples/README.md

 ## Summary

-This repo contains all the example which I've practised while learning about bionode-watermill and nextflow
+This repo contains all the example which I've practised while learning about bionode-watermill,nextflow, redux and CWL(common workflow Language).